 If a particular sale does not meet the above criteria, the RSO is responsible for collecting and remitting state sales tax to the Wisconsin State Department of Revenue.
 For additional information about sales tax, visit Wisconsin DOR’s website.
 Consult Publication 206, Sales Tax Exemptions for Nonprofit Organizations, and Publication 204, Sales and Use Tax Information for Colleges, Universities, and Technical Colleges.

 RSOs are not automatically eligible to receive tax-deductible contributions and instead must qualify for federal 501(c)(3) status.
 RSOs that do not qualify for 501(c)(3) status are obligated to inform potential donors of the non-deductibility of any donations.
-In unusual circumstances, a university department may be willing to accept a donation on behalf of an RSO (likely via the UW Foundation), or with respect to an event sponsored by an RSO.
+In unusual circumstances and subject to appropriate university authorization and approval, a university department may be willing to accept a donation on behalf of an RSO (likely via the UW Foundation), or with respect to an event sponsored by an RSO.

 - In that case, the donation would be deductible to the donor since it is made to the university, and not the RSO.